snorepion/Podoboo/readme.txt

 Podoboo is an open source dynamic launcher and wrapper that is configured to help with your usage of Super Mario World hacking tools.
 Before using any programs that could hurt parts of your ROM or cause unintended consequences, Podoboo makes an automatic backup.
 Podoboo also manages launching other common hacking tools for SMW so that you can open them easily all in one place.
 For tools like Spritetool and Gopher Popcorn Stew, it also manages your list.txt in a more user-friendly manner.

-To use Podoboo, place your current Super Mario World ROM (not the original) in the same directory as the Podoboo launcher, NOT the files directory.
-In the launcher, use "tool" to open Podoboo and "update" to update Podoboo.
-To install an update, put "update.pdbo" in Podoboo's base folder, once again, not the files directory.
-Credit to the creators of all the tools used: mikeyk - Spritetool, Tweaker, GFX27 Edit byuu - xkas, bsnes/Higan, +kas p4plus2 - Gopher Popcorn Stew, Asar, Asar+ JackTheSpades - PIXI, Effect Tool, Sprite GFX Creator, Mario/Luigi Palette Live Editor Alcaro - Asar, ROMclean, Flips, ZMZ, Overworld Spritetool, Cluster Spritetool, Asar+ RPG Hacker - Asar, Asar+
+Credit to the creators of all the tools used: mikeyk - Spritetool, Tweaker, GFX27 Edit byuu - xkas, bsnes/Higan p4plus2 - Gopher Popcorn Stew, Asar
+JackTheSpades - PIXI, Effect Tool, Sprite GFX Creator, Mario/Luigi Palette Live Editor Alcaro - Asar, ROMclean, Flips, ZMZ, Overworld Spritetool, Cluster Spritetool RPG Hacker - Asar
-Raidenthequick - Asar, Asar+
+Raidenthequick - Asar
 Kipernal - Blockreator, MML Editing Tool
 TheBiob - Interaction Editor
 WhiteYoshiEgg - .pal Generator